xamoom/xamoom-wordpress/readme.txt

 2. select the content to insert

 == Changelog ==
+= 3.2 =
+* Spotmap Popups have a new look and design.
+* Time & Location is now shown when required.

+= 3.1 =
+* Fixed rare issue involving maps not loading.
+* Content using security package is now better visualized.

+= 3.0 =
+* Added new download type GPX.

+= 2.0 =
+* Added new content block gallery.

+= 1.0 =
-Added compatibility for WordPress’s plugin repository.
+* Added compatibility for WordPress’s plugin repository.